stefdasca/statement-translator/Kilonova/0900-0999/Processed_0931.md

-Here is the translation of the given competitive programming problem statement from Romanian to English:

----

 Given a sequence of $N$ positive integers.
 The sequence elements are numbered from left to right starting from position $1$.